karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/WidgetHandler/PicassoWidgetHandler.md

 The files in the "js-init" directory are automatically loaded as js code blocks via [the HtmlPageCopilot](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).
 Those js files are used to initialize the widget.
 For instance, if your widget displays a lightbox gallery, it might use a jquery snippet to initialize the gallery.

+The files in the "css" directory are automatically loaded as css code blocks via [the HtmlPageCopilot](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md).
+Those css files shall be compiled into one "widget-compiled.css" (or another name) file by the host application, so that the css code of widgets can be nicely separated from the html code.